pschou/nifi-diode/README.md

       --logger STRING   Remote logging server to use for collecting logs on events, SysLog or SPLUNK capable.
                         Format:  [proto]://[tag]@[host:port]/[priority] for example:  tcp://NiFi-Diode@123.123.123.123:515/LOG_NOTICE
                         Multiple log targets can be specified with commas udp://10.0.0.1,udp://10.0.0.2 (UDP is preferred)  (Default: "")
-      --secure-incoming BOOL  Enforce minimum of TLS 1.2 on server side  (Default: true) --tls-incoming BOOL  Enable listener TLS  (Default: true) --verify-incoming BOOL  Verify incoming connections, do certificate checks  (Default: true)
+      --max-sockets INT  Maximum number of sockets allowed to be open at once for DoS protection  (Default: 2048) --metrics         Remote metrics-collector server for collecting OpenMetrics for system monitoring.
+(Default: "") --secure-incoming BOOL  Enforce minimum of TLS 1.2 on server side  (Default: true) --tls-incoming BOOL  Enable listener TLS  (Default: true) --verify-incoming BOOL  Verify incoming connections, do certificate checks  (Default: true)